 But when speaking with a friend recently, I mentioned executive functioning skills.
 She looked at me with a look of pure confusion, like I just spurted out Mandarin.
-It dawned on me, that the term “executive functioning skills” is not a common, everyday term, but I think that it should be in every parent and teacher’s vocabulary.
+It dawned on me that the term “executive functioning skills” is not an everyday term, but I think that it should be in every parent and teacher’s vocabulary.

 What are executive functioning skills?

 To begin, we’ll need to get a little bit technical.
-You may remember from freshman-level psychology, that the brain has different parts that control different actions.
-For example, the occipital lobe, in the back of the head controls vision.
+You may remember from freshman-level psychology that the brain has different parts that control different actions.
+For example, the occipital lobe in the back of the head controls vision.
 Executive functions are located in the Dorsal lateral pre-frontal cortex, or in plain English, in the frontal lobe.

 Every person’s executive functions develop at different rates, with most people having a fully developed brain by their mid-twenties.
 This is actually the reason why you’re not able to rent a car until you are 25!

 What are executive functioning skills versus ADHD?

-If you are a parent with a child like Jackie at home or a teacher with someone like Jackie in your class, it’s highly likely that at one point the four letters ADHD have popped into your mind.
-It is important to understand the relationship between ADHD and executive functioning skills because it is a tricky one and there are a lot of common misconceptions.
+If you are a parent with a child, like Jackie, at home or a teacher with someone, like Jackie, in your class, it’s highly likely that at one point, the four letters A-D-H-D have popped into your mind.
+It is important to understand the relationship between ADHD and executive functioning skills because it is a tricky one, and there are a lot of common misconceptions.

 The simplest way to look at ADHD and executive functions is to picture a line graph.
-On the left-hand side, you have children like Jamie.
+On the left-hand side, you have kids like Jamie.
 Jamie has strong executive functioning skills.
 She is able to regulate her attention, keep herself organized, plan ahead for assignments, and manage the paper flow to and from school.

 In the middle of this line, you have students who may be like Jackie.
-They are children with poor executive functioning skills, meaning the things that come easy to Jamie are an everyday struggle to students like Jackie.
+They are children with poor executive functioning skills, meaning the things that come easy to Jamie are an everyday struggle for students like Jackie.